 - volume ÷ total time (seconds) = Volume Rate

-In Table 1, notice how change begins right away with the novice trainee.
+In Table 1, notice how change begins immediately with the novice trainee.
 That is because the trainee went from doing nothing to a workout.
 A change in volume causes a change in muscles.
 By combining volume with time in days or seconds, you create power.
-Power is defined by volume moved.
-The faster you can move a heavier weight, the more power you use.
+Power is defined by the volume moved.
+The faster you move a heavier weight, the more power you use.
 It is the power that determines the size of the muscles.

 Simply put, bigger muscles are more powerful than smaller muscles.

-For example, your legs are bigger than your arms, so you can squat more than you can curl.
-Volume is a composite index and is the most straightforward unit of progressive overload.
+For example, your legs are bigger than your arms, so you can squat more than curl.
+Volume is a composite index and the most straightforward progressive overload unit.
 Subsequently, once you reach your genetic ceiling, volume no longer provides the same stimulus.
 Experienced trainees rely on volume frequency and volume rates to cause change at the next level.
 Considering the days and seconds, you add a fourth dimension to the progressive overload training principle.

 Experienced trainees must be more deliberate and focused on creating muscle hypertrophy.
-Typically, gym rats must use a combination of overload techniques to get results.
-For example, in Table 2, notice how the experienced trainee used various progressive overload techniques, as highlighted in yellow.
-For the exception of weeks zero and one, a progressive overload occurred every week.
+Gym rats must use a combination of overload techniques to get results.
+For example, in Table 2, the experienced trainee used various progressive overload techniques, as highlighted in yellow.
+Except for weeks zero and one, a progressive overload occurred every week.
 By combining multiple overload techniques, you prevent muscle and neurological adaptation.
 Muscle adaptation happens when muscles master a workout without incorporating more muscle fiber; once muscles adapt to training, the training no longer causes trauma or hypertrophy.

 What results can you expect from using a progressive overload to build muscle in the gym?

 Traditionally, a trainee can expect to gain 1 to 2 pounds of muscle each month and 40 to 50 pounds of muscle in a lifetime.
 These expectations create logistical limits that cause plateaus in resistance training.
-Of course, these are averages and will vary depending on genetics, diet, age, behaviors, and environment.
+Of course, these averages will vary depending on genetics, diet, age, behaviors, and environment.
 Other factors, such as supplements and steroids, can cause far more significant muscle hypertrophy.
 However, the proper workout and diet can save time and place you on the fast track to muscle hypertrophy.
-Investing in a customized workout program and diet from a certified fitness trainer or nutritionist can save you time and provide you with significant gains.
-Many experts train and create free customized workout programs and diets for you to use.
+Investing in a customized workout program and diet from a certified fitness trainer or nutritionist can save you time and make you significant gains.
+Many experts train and create free customized workout programs and diets for you.

 The last word on how to use progressive overload to build muscle